runekaagaard/hypergen/README.md

 # Welcome to hypergen
 Pure python, threadsafe, parallizable, caching and diffing html generator.
 No more templates, just write python (or cython).
 Includes a liveview feature similar to Phoenix Liveview.

-# How to try the demo?
+# How to try the demos?

 ```bash
 git clone git@github.com:runekaagaard/hypergen.git